Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 Boost the superpower of your morning juice smoothie with wheatgrass.

-Add wheatgrass powder or juice to your morning smoothie for an extra health kick to get your day off to the right start.
+Add wheatgrass powder or fresh juice to your morning smoothie for an extra health kick to get your day off to the right start.
 Just add one teaspoon of wheatgrass powder or one ounce of wheatgrass juice to each serving.

 Ingredients